Women who had experienced infertility had a 16% increased risk of heart failure compared with women who did not have an infertility history.

 The Cardiovascular Disease Prevention Center at the Massachusetts General Hospital Corrigan Minehan Heart Center provides classes on strategies to reduce your risk for cardiovascular disease and cardiac events (heart attack).
 Classes are available to patients as part of their program participation.

-Learn how to read and compare food labels and ingredients to help you choose the healthiest foods on the market today.
-Also learn about portion sizes to help you keep your weight under control.
+- Label Reading: Learn how to read and compare food labels so that you can choose the healthiest foods on the market today.

 - Press Release